Critical inquiry in modern literature and culture

 Our warm and vibrant research community is one of the largest in the UK, with around 110 postgraduates every year.
 We offer a full calendar of seminars, symposiums and conferences, with a busy diary of speakers from around the world.
 We organise conferences and public lectures on a number of critical issues, such as Petrocultures 2018, and currently lead the international Critical Theory Network that brings together researchers from the Department with colleagues at Paris IV–Sorbonne, the Catholic University in Lisbon, and the University of Zurich.

 We also offer funding for postgraduate study, and career development support during your time here.
-By the end of the course, you'll be well-positioned for further study or employment with the transferable skills you will develop
+By the end of the course, you'll be well-positioned for further study or employment.

 - Research Methods